-Join Scott Simpson for an in-depth discussion in this video Using here documents, part of Up and Running with Bash Scripting.
+Join Scott Simpson for an in-depth discussion in this video Using here documents, part of Learning Bash Scripting.

 …One of the handy features of Bash is what's called a Here document.…This lets you specify input freely up to a specified limit…string, which can be handy for displaying long passages of text…in your script, or for specifying options to an interactive command,…like reading a command file, as we saw earlier in the chapter.…So, a Here document looks like this.…I use two less than symbols and a limit string to say,…Take all of this input and feed it into the given command.…In this case I'm just using cat up until you see the limit string.…Now obviously that limit string needs to be unique enough, that…it won't appear as part of whatever you're passing to the command.…So I'll save this and when I run it, I see the text that I entered.…

 This is used a lot for instructions or other long bits…of text that would be tedious to echo out line by line.…And because of that, there's another option to know about.…If I put a dash after the less than symbols, bash…will strip out the leading tabs from the text that follows.…

 - What is Bash?

 - Managing output with grep, awk, and cut

 - Creating a basic Bash script

 - Displaying text with "echo"